About Canstar's Most Satisfied Customers Kettles Award

 The brands rated are listed below in order of best overall satisfaction.

 Anko is Kmart's house brand that delivers affordable products and appliances.
-It retails 14 kettle models in a range of stylish designs, all priced under $80.
+It retails 17 kettle models in a range of stylish designs, and all but one are priced under $50.

-Its top-of-the-range model is a glass kettle that has variable temperature settings, while for $10 you can get a basic, white, plastic kettle that still features a cordless design.
+Its top-of-the-range model is a glass kettle, priced at $72, that has variable temperature settings, while for $10 you can get a basic, white, plastic kettle that features a cordless design.

-Distributed by The Warehouse, Living & Co offers a range of affordable kettles, all under $50.
-Living & Co's kettle models all feature 360-swivel bases and come in a range of colours and styles, including stainless-steel models and a glass kettle.
+Distributed by The Warehouse, Living & Co offers a range of 12 affordable kettles, all under $50.
+Living & Co's cheapest kettle is just $10, and most have a 360-swivel base.
+The kettles are available in a range of colours and styles, including a stainless-steel model and a glass kettle.

 Smeg is a premium appliance brand that has built a reputation for delivering great style as well as performance.
 Its appliances are designed and built in Italy.